jensschulze/usergroup/README.md

 cp .env.dist .env
 ```
 The environment variables defined in the `.env` file will be accessible in Drupal via `load.environment.php` which is called as soon as the Composer Autoloader is required in the Front Controller `web/index.php`.

+☝️ Please have a look at `.env` and `settings.local.php`: this is how we define the database via an environment variable.

 * Install dependencies
 ```bash